pelithne/k8s/workshop.md

 ### 3.5.12.
 Clean-up

-Make sure the application is deleted from the cluster (otherwise the next part, using Helm, will have issues...)
+Make sure the application is deleted from the cluster (otherwise a later step, which is using Helm, might have issues...)

 ````bash
 kubectl delete -f azure-vote-all-in-one-redis.yaml